The Life of Pablo Neruda: Power of Poetry in Motion

 Pablo Neruda

-Neruda was eventually able to return to Chile, and he continued to be a vocal advocate for social justice.
-He was awarded the Nobel Prize in Literature in 1971 for his contributions to poetry and for his commitment to social justice.
+The Life and Works of Nobel Prize in Literature in 1971 for his contributions to poetry and for his commitment to social justice.

 Later Years and Legacy